Tips for Talking to Your Local Media Outlets

 Step 4: Prepare for an Interview with Reporters

-If a reporter is interested in covering your story, they may want to interview you over the phone, in your classroom, or in their studio.
+If a reporter is interested in covering your story for a local media outlet, they may want to interview you over the phone, in your classroom, or in their studio.
 Read our interview guide for teachers below to prepare to speak with reporters.

 Note: If a reporter is interested in interviewing you about fundraising on AdoptAClassroom.org, let them know they can reach out to us at [email protected] if they would like information on our organization.